COSC3020/recurrent-recurrences-reis-iken/README.md

 **MY ANSWER:**

-1. We can substitude in T(n) for a few iterations:
+1. We can substitute in T(n) for a few iterations:

 T(n) = (n/13) + 5